 The themes of the module are change and continuity in penal provision and practice, recognising that new organisational arrangements may impact on values and culture, but that certain interests and approaches are reconstituted in new settings.
 All agencies face questions of punishment versus rehabilitation, risks versus rights, and the need to be both consistent and flexible in responding to diverse needs and circumstances.
-The module looks at how - and how well - they each manage this, and the module assessment, which is an inquiry-based project, allows opportunity to explore and evaluate one chosen area or aspect of penal practice in depth.
+The module looks at how - and how well - they each manage this, and the module assessment is a portfolio of tasks which allow choice and creativity in exploring different aspects of developing panel practice.

 Rehabilitation – Philosophies and Approaches

-The module stimulates thinking about personal change and what engages and motivates people to change.
-In particular, it poses questions such as
+The module therefore stimulates leaners to think about processes of personal change and the role of workers in this process.
+In particular, it poses questions such as:

 - What do we mean by rehabilitation and what is its place in the penal system?